What Is Be-Assist?

 - regulated professions and their specific access conditions in Belgium;

 - the steps to be taken in Belgium to obtain access to practice a regulated profession based on professional qualifications gained in another Member State.
 Recognition of these qualifications is sometimes automatic; sometimes proof demonstrating qualifications or experience is required.

-Be-Assist can also guide you to the relevant authority for different activities in Belgium or another Member State in order to ensure you have a comprehensive response and efficient processing of your request.
+Be-Assist can also direct you to the relevant authority for different activities in Belgium or another Member State in order to ensure you have a comprehensive response and efficient processing of your request.

-- A Spanish doctor who received his qualifications in Spain and who wants to work in Belgium can contact the assistance centre to find out about the appropriate procedure.
+- A Spanish doctor who received his qualifications in Spain and who wants to work in Belgium can contact the support centre to find out about the appropriate procedure.